-A USAF Base is located in Utah.
+A USAF Base is in Utah.
 The Base has decided to clear 25 acres of forestland and convert this land in to a 5-acre office building, a 15-acre parking lot, the remaining 5 acres would be grassed.

 Step 1: Determine the region the land use change is occurring.
-A USAF Base is located in Utah, which is in the Western Region.
+A USAF Base is in Utah, which is in the Western Region.

 Step 2: Select the appropriate sequestration factors from Table 10-1.
-For the Western Region, the sequestration factor for forestland is 2355.4 lbs CO2/acre·year and the sequestration factor for grassland is 523.4 lbs CO2/acre·year.
-The building and parking lot (20-acre total) are impervious surfaces; therefore, the sequestration factor for impervious surfaces is 0.0 lbs CO2/acre·year
+For the Western Region, the sequestration factor for forestland is 2355.4 lb CO2/acre-year and the sequestration factor for grassland is 523.4 lb CO2/acre-year.
+The building and parking lot (20-acre total) are impervious surfaces; therefore, the sequestration factor for impervious surfaces is 0.0 lb CO2/acre-year

-Step 3: Use Equation 10-1 to determine the effect of converting the 30 acres of grassland into forestland.
+Step 3: Use Equation 10-1 to determine the effect of converting the 25 acres of grassland into forestland.